walterrowe/magick-frames/README.md

 You will need to open a Terminal window to type in commands at a command prompt.
 You will have to install the ImageMagick open source software suite, and edit and copy a script. macOS users have to run an AppleScript to create the style droplets.

 If these are unfamiliar terms, use my [1-on-1 support page on Buy Me A Coffee [dot] com](https://buymeacoffee.com/walterrowe/extras) to set up a one-on-one video call.
 You will be using Magick Frames in no time.

+# Upgrading Magick Frames

+This update includes new and changed options for "frame\_it" for even more style tailoring choices.

+- (NEW) With option `-a` you can choose a specific aspect ratio for your output file (fills in with matte color).
+- (NEW) With option `-b` you can choose a bevel between the picture and matte.
+- (NEW) With option `-bc=color` you can choose a "bevel color" for your bevel.
+- (CHANGE) With option `-f` you can add a thin frame around your picture (formerly `-p`).
+- (NEW) With option `-fc=color` you can choose a "frame color" other than white.
+- (CHANGE) With option `-g` now you can place your logo anywhere above or below the picture.
+- (NEW) With option `-sc=color` you can choose a "shadow color" for your shadows.
+- (CHANGE) With option `-tf` you can choose an alternate font for text based logos.

+Before you upgrade preserve your modified "frame\_it" and CreateStyleDroplet scripts.

+1. Save a copy of your "frame\_it" script to set your labels, watermark, and custom path setting in the new version.
+1. Save a copy of your CreateStyleDroplets AppleScript to copy your custom styles to the new CreateStyleDroplets.
+1. The option for specifying a text font has changed from "-f" to "-tf" for "text font".
+1. The option for adding a picture frame has changed from "-p" to "-f" for "frame".

+You are now ready to update.

+1. Download Magick Frames again from GitHub.
+1. Set your "label1", "label2", watermark, and custom path values in "frame\_it"
+1. Copy the new version of "frame\_it" it to /usr/local/bin folder.
+1. Copy your saved custom styles into the new CreateStyleDroplets AppleScript.
+1. Change any custom styles that add a frame to use "-f" instead of "-p".
+1. Run the CreateStyleDroplets AppleScript to recreate all the style droplets.
+1. Check any Capture One export recipes to make sure they still see your droplets.

+You should now be upgraded to the latest version.

 # Installation and Configuration